 Some fish are naturally suspicious of bait attached to a float.
 Although it appears to float invisibly in the water, the bait resists attempts to move it or swallow it.
 Some fish, particularly a luderick, will immediately release bait from its mouth when it feels the drag of a float from above.
 A float should bob on the surface in a state of neutral buoyancy.
 The slightest tug from below will be transmitted to the angler and will not alert the fish to its presence.
 The ideal use of the float, therefore, requires a careful balance between the weight of the float and the use of a split shot sinker or weight.

 The difficulty of using a line with a float is usually in the length of line between the float and the hook, which is hard to manage during casting.
 Ideally, afloat should be rigged so that it runs along the line and stops at a pre-determined point on the line with the use of a split shot sinker or swivel.
 This point is the desired depth at which the angler would like his bait to dangle underneath the water.

 The shape of the float is almost as essential as the weight or buoyancy of the float.
 The bobbing cork of the rock fisherman must be able to support the weight of the bait as well as the turbulence of the water washing back from the rocks.
 There is no need for it to as sensitive as the float of the estuary fisherman who would use a long slender float with a sensitive tip.

 With the exception of the lying-down type of float, all other floats should ride upright in the water.
-If they don’t, it is because they are either out of balance, or need an extra weight affixed to the line underneath them to draw them into an upright position.
-The bait may also be resting on the bottom, the water being shallower than anticipated by the angler.
+If they don’t, it is because they are either out of balance or need an extra weight affixed to the line underneath them to draw them into an upright position.
+The bait may also be resting on the bottom, the water is shallower than anticipated by the angler.

 Your Independent guide to Fishing